swcarpentry/shell-novice/_episodes/07-find.md

 The first option in our list is
 `-type d` that means "things that are directories".
 Sure enough,
-`find`'s output is the names of the six directories in our little tree (including `.`):
+`find`'s output is the names of the five directories in our little tree (including `.`):

 ~~~